What is the Definition of Earnings Per Share?

 |Diluted EPS = (EAT – Pref.
 Dividend + Expenses Saved Due to Conversion of Potential Equity Shares) / (Weighted Average No. of Equity Shares + Weighted Average No. of Converted Equity Shares)

 Read more at Basic vs Dilutes EPS

 Adjusted Earnings Per Share

 Adjusted Earnings per Share is the ratio of net profit from regular activities available to equity shareholders.
 It does not take effect on the following:

-- Extra Ordinary Items: Items which occur suddenly without any prior notice such as windmill gain, or loss from natural calamities etc
+- Extra Ordinary Items: Items that occur suddenly without any prior notice, such as windmill gain, or loss from natural calamities, etc

-- Non-Regular Activities: Activities which are not part of the day to day operations of the company such as the sale of assets, loss due to fire etc.
+- Non-Regular Activities: Activities that are not part of the day-to-day operations of the company, such as the sale of assets, loss due to fire, etc.

-Sometimes companies incur losses i.e. negative earnings, which makes the EPS negative.
+Sometimes companies incur losses, i.e., negative earnings, making the EPS negative.
 Negative EPS reflects how much money the company has lost per share.
-The shareholders do not have to pay the share of loss to the company directly, but they suffer in an indirect way.
-The net loss decreases the value of the firm which in turn decreases the value of the shares.
+The shareholders do not have to pay the share of the loss to the company directly, but they suffer indirectly.
+The net loss decreases the firm’s value, which in turn reduces the value of the shares.
 Negative EPS is not always a reason to panic.
 Sometimes it is a good sign as well.
-Like for example, when a company develops new products, or when it incurs the one-time big expense, then the negative EPS for a certain period is a temporary phenomenon.
+For example, when a company develops new products or when it incurs a one-time big expense, then the negative EPS for a certain period is a temporary phenomenon.

 Interpretation / Analysis of Earnings Per Share

 There are two ways of looking at the profit that the business generates.
 First is the total profit that the company generates.
 And second is how much of that profit makes its way to the shareholders.
 A business may be making good profits, but it would be meaningful if each shareholder enjoys a good profit both in terms of ROI and absolute terms, i.e., earnings per share.
 To know the results on a per-share basis, we calculate the EPS.